phoenixthrush/AniWorld-Downloader/README.md

 - [x] Add an option for Syncplay room passwords.
 - [ ] Fix yt-dlp progress bar on Windows
 - [ ] Fix empty output when the selected language is unavailable.
+- [ ] Use anime title instead of slug on episode list
+- [ ] Optimize performance: less requests and no duplicate function calls
 - [ ] Fix Aniskip for seasons other than the first.
 - [ ] Support Doodstream.